artix41/awesome-transfer-learning/README.md

 # Papers

 Papers are ordered by theme and inside each theme by publication date (submission date for arXiv papers).
+If the network or algorithm is given a name in a paper, this one is written in bold before the paper's name.

 ## Surveys